epam/ai-dial-chat-themes/README.md

   ],
 ```

 The URL for `app-logo` will be recognized as a relative URL and transformed into `{{host}}/app-logo.svg`.
-You can also specify a full path to your images like `https://some-path.svg`, if you are hosting image somewhere else.
+You can also specify a full path to your images like `https://some-path.svg`, if you are hosting them at the external source.

 ## Customize Image URLs